kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 and scheduler plugin shouldn't have special treatment for any labels/fields.

 ### implement MatchLabelKeys in only either the scheduler plugin or kube-apiserver
+Technically, we can implement this feature within the PodTopologySpread plugin only;
-If the implementation for handling `MatchLabelKeys` exists only in scheduler plugin, merging the key-value labels corresponding to `MatchLabelKeys` into `LabelSelector` becomes impossible due to its immutability.
+merging the key-value labels corresponding to `MatchLabelKeys` into `LabelSelector` internally within the plugin before calculating the scheduling results.
-It may confuse users because this behavior is different from PodAffinity's `MatchLabelKeys`, On the other hand, if this implementation exists only in kube-apiserver, it prevents the achievement of the Cluster-level default constraints by `matchLabelKeys: ["pod-template-hash"]` ([#129198](https://github.com/kubernetes/kubernetes/issues/129198)) because kube-apiserver can't be aware of the scheduler configuration.
+But, it may confuse users because this behavior would be different from PodAffinity's `MatchLabelKeys`.

+Also, we cannot implement this feature only within kube-apiserver because it'd make it impossible to handle `MatchLabelKeys` within the cluster-level default constraints in the scheduler configuration.

+So we decided to go with the current design that implements this feature within both the PodTopologySpread plugin and kube-apiserver.
-In addition, each implementation is simple, and the risk of increased maintenance overhead is low.
+Although the final design has a downside requiring us to maintain two implementations handling `MatchLabelKeys`, each implementation is simple and we regard the risk of increased maintenance overhead as fairly low.
-As a result, these ideas are rejected, and we have decided to implement `MatchLabelKeys` in both scheduler plugin and kube-apiserver.

 ## Infrastructure Needed (Optional)